top of page

 Toolkits & Reports

-Get Yr Rights Curriculum (co-written with staff of Streetwise and Safe and BreakOUT!, 2015)
+Get Yr Rights Curriculum co-written with staff of Streetwise and Safe and BreakOUT!
+(2015)

-Locked Up & Out: LGBTQ Youth in Louisiana's Juvenile Justice System (Juvenile Justice Project of Louisiana, 2010)
+Locked Up & Out: LGBTQ Youth in Louisiana's Juvenile Justice System, Juvenile Justice Project of Louisiana (2010)

 Essays

-"Rounding Up The Homosexuals’: The Impact of Juvenile Court on Queer and Trans/Gender Non-conforming Youth” published in the anthology, Captive Genders: Trans Embodiment and the Prison Industrial Complex
+"Rounding Up The Homosexuals’: The Impact of Juvenile Court on Queer and Trans/Gender Non-conforming Youth” published in the anthology, Captive Genders: Trans Embodiment and the Prison Industrial Complex (2015)

-Through his work with Borealis' Communities Transforming Policing Fund and Spark Justice Fund, he supports a wide variety of abolitionist grassroots organizations in areas of communications strategy, organizational development and campaign planning.
+Through his work with Borealis' Communities Transforming Policing Fund, he supported a wide variety of abolitionist grassroots organizations in areas of communications strategy, organizational development and campaign planning.
 Wes' development and fundraising work includes working with organizations like the Transgender Law Center as well as supporting much smaller organizations to create their first fundraising plans.
-One of the recent projects he is most excited about is supporting a groundbreaking new initiative, Living Legacy Fund, to provide direct financial support to Black formerly-incarcerated movement elders in retirement.
+One of the recent projects he is most excited about is supporting a groundbreaking new initiative, Living Legacy Fund, to provide direct financial support to Black formerly incarcerated movement elders in retirement.

 In 2011, Wes received a Soros U.S. Justice Fellowship from the Open Society Foundation while serving as the LGBTQ Youth Project Director at the Juvenile Justice Project of Louisiana (JJPL).
 At JJPL, he authored the report, Locked Up & Out: Lesbian, gay, bisexual, and transgender youth in Louisiana’s juvenile justice system and “’Rounding Up The Homosexuals’: The Impact of Juvenile Court on Queer and Trans/Gender Non-conforming Youth” published in the anthology, Captive Genders: Trans Embodiment and the Prison Industrial Complex.